JeschkeLab/DeerLab/docsrc/source/fitting_guide.rst

 Constructing a penalty
 **********************

-Penalties can be constructed in a similar way to :ref:`how models are constructed <modelling_construction>`.
+Penalties can be constructed in a similar way to :ref:`how models are constructed <modeling_construction>`.
 Since penalties depend on a model's parameters, and by extension, are specific for a given model, it is recommended to construct penalties after the model has been entirely constructed.

 The first step is to construct the penalty function.
 First, it must be a callable function taking a series of positional arguments.
 The names of the arguments must match the names of the model parameters that the penalty depends on.
 Second, the function must return a vector, taking the following into account: